What is citizen science?

 How can I get involved?

 SciStarter provides a database of more than 1500 vetted, searchable projects and events.

 Today’s opportunities to participate in citizen science are boundless.
 Odds are there is a citizen science project that coincides with any hobby, interest, or curiosity that you may have.
 Participating is easy!
 Often, you can use your mobile phone or the internet to collect and submit observations and to see results.
 These emergent, accessible platforms make it possible to help the USGS measure and record earthquake tremors; join NASA's effort in counting passing meteors, and even help monitor noise and light pollution in our communities.
 Platforms like Project NOAH, SciSpy and iNaturalist provide free mobile apps for participants to share photos and observations of wildlife and nature in their backyards, cities, and towns.
 For some projects, like YardMap, volunteers literally don't have to go farther than their own backyards to contribute!

 The idea behind these projects is that anyone, anywhere can participate in meaningful scientific research.

-How will citizen science affect the future of scientific research?
+How will it affect the future of scientific research?

 Bridging gaps.
 Citizen science bridges gaps by harnessing the power of people who are motivated by curiosity, a desire to advance research, or a concern about environmental conditions in their communities, then connecting them to projects that benefit from their energy and dedication.